Community Care Facilities License Inspection Request

 - In person, at City Hall - Building Dept on 2nd Floor West at 13450 - 104 Ave, Surrey.
 Payment methods: cash, debit or credit card.

-Once the payment has been accepted you may contact the Building Inspections section (604-591-4231, press "0") to arrange for inspections by the Building, Electrical, and Fire Department inspectors.
+Once the payment has been accepted you may contact the Building Inspections section (604-591-4231, press "1") to arrange for an inspection by the Building Inspector.
+Your application will also be forwarded to the Electrical (604-591-4240) and Fire Department inspectors.
 Once all inspection areas have submitted their results a letter will be sent to the Fraser Health office, as well as to the applicant, to advise of any deficiencies that require correction.
 It is the responsibility of the applicant to correct any deficiencies and recall the inspection to the appropriate department.
 An approval letter will be sent out after all items have been corrected.

 To avoid delays in your inspection request processing,